Lesya Ukrainka: Family and education

+Literary career

 Early poetry

 By the time she was eight, Ukrainka wrote her first poem, "Hope," which was composed in reaction to the arrest and exile of her aunt, Olena Kosach, for taking part in a political movement against the tsarist autocracy.
 In 1879, her entire family moved to Lutsk.
 That same year her father started building houses for the family in the nearby village of Kolodiazhne.
 It was at this time that her uncle, Mykhailo Drahomanov, encouraged her to study Ukrainian folk songs, folk stories, and history, as well to peruse the Bible for its inspired poetry and eternal themes.
 She also was influenced by the well-known composer Mykola Lysenko, as well as the famous Ukrainian dramatist and poet Mykhailo Starytsky.

 At age thirteen her first published poem, "Lily of the Valley," appeared in the magazine Zorya in Lviv.
 It was here that she first used her pseudonym, which was suggested by her mother because in the Russian Empire publications in the Ukrainian language were forbidden.
 Ukrainka's first collection of poetry had to be published secretly in western Ukraine and secretly brought into Kyiv under her pseudonym.
 At this time Ukrainka was well on her way of becoming a pianist, but due to tuberculosis of the bone, she did not attend any outside educational establishment.
 Writing was to be the main focus of her life.